catacgc/obsidian-tree-search/docs/README.md

 - If a List Item contains multiple references to other Pages, all Pages are parents of the List Item
 - Tasks are treated identical to List Items

-## Features
+## Other Features

-- No setup, just install and use
-- Add relations as they happen, no special annotation needed
-- Powerful and very (for a thousand-sized vault) graph search
-- Nested search ( parent / children )
-- Exclude relations via tagging (e.g. #archive)
+- Exclude relations via tagging (#archive, configurable in settings)
-- Web pages as first class citizens in the graph
+- Web pages as first class citizens in the graph (any time a web page is referenced, it becomes a node)
-- Support page aliases
+- Page aliases support
+- Flexible and fast search.
-- Live update of the graph as you type
+- Live update of the graph as you type.
+- Parent property to link a note to another note without having to nest them (configurable in settings.
+Needs to be a list property)
-- Search results point back to where the relation was recorded
+- Search results point back to where the relation was recorded (when you click on them)
+- Hotkey to quickly focus the search bar

 ## Found this useful?